Fig 1. Cell membrane cross section. Image: National Institute of General Medical Sciences.

 The cell membrane is both a physical and chemical barrier which defines the boundary between the individual and its environment.
 Its origin is intimately connected with the origin of life as we know it.

-Movement of various types and sizes of substances across the cell membrane is illustrated in Figures 3 to 6.
+The movement of various types and sizes of substances across the cell membrane is illustrated in Fig 3 to 6.

 Other membranes found inside cells include the nuclear envelope, which surrounds the cell nucleus, the tonoplast, which encloses the vacuole of plant cells, and the membranes of the various cell organelles, such as the mitochondria, endoplasmic reticulum, lysosomes, and chloroplasts.